ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why did the software engineer go broke?
+Because he lost his domain in a phishing scam!

-1. Why do programmers prefer dark mode?
+2. Why do programmers prefer dark mode?
 Because light attracts bugs!

-2. Why was the computer cold?
-   It left its Windows open!
+3. Why did the computer go to the doctor?
+Because it had a virus and needed an antivirus!

-3. Why did the cybersecurity expert always take a shower before work?
+4. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had a lot of firewalls!
-   He wanted to start the day with a clean slate!

-4. Why did the developer go broke?
-   Because he lost all his cache!

 [
-Mon Jan  8 01:12:43 UTC 2024
+Tue Jan  9 01:12:22 UTC 2024
  ]